gillchristian/clash/README.md

 You can check out the [Trello board](https://trello.com/b/HlEgELzK) of the app, maybe even add some comments there for any kind of suggestions, bugs or anything.

-Please if you see any bug, bad practice or problem you are welcome to submit an issue, or a pull request, and also features recommendations are *very* welecome, _if they are already pull request is even better! :wink:_
+You are also welcome to submit an issue, or a pull request, and also features recommendations are **_very_** welecome, _if they are already pull request is even better! :wink:_

 [gillchristian](http://gillchristian.com)